xiaoli-dong/worklog/2026/January.md

     250121_S_N_012-barcode75.bam

     ```
   - Conducted some online studies, it seems the results differences are expected especially when the data is fragmented.
-When sequences are short (200–500 bp), samtools depth reports higher depth than mosdepth because:
+When sequences are short (200–500 bp), samtools depth reports higher depth than mosdepth

-      - samtools depth counts every base of each read, including split/supplementary alignments → short reads inflate depth.
-      - mosdepth excludes secondary/supplementary/duplicate reads by default and computes median per window (here 200 bp), so partially covered windows lower the mean.
-      - As read length increases, windows are fully covered and the difference decreases.
-      - ✅ Takeaway: The discrepancy is normal; mosdepth provides a more conservative, biologically meaningful depth, especially for fragmented Nanopore data.
+  ## January 21, Wednesday
+  - why rsv-analyzer produced lower number of the mapped reads with more input for mapping when compared with petya's pipeline (viralassembly)
+  - viralassembly uses "samtools view -c -F 0x904 sample.bam" command but rsv-analyzer uses "samtools stats" command
+    - read over viralassembly pipelie again, the min_length and max_length was used by "artic guppyplex" to do the length fitlering before chopper.
+    - copied one bam file over to generate the mapped reads number with both tool, they give the same number.
+It means the discripency was not caused by tool difference
+    - read the rsv-analyzer code, in the pipeline, the custom config files were not correctly passed to the pipeline and the custom configurations were ignored and the defauts were used, fixed the bug
+    - setup job with length cutoff of 200-1500 bp with newly updated pipeline.
+    -